Summer is a time to turn on the faucet, break out the hose, and get a little wet.

 - Make lemonade.
 Measure out all the ingredients and experiment with how the taste changes when you add a little more sugar or a little more lemon.

 - Make "ice hands" by filling plastic gloves with water and freezing them.
+Make observations about how they feel and look compared to a regular glove.

 - Play in the rain.
 Take advantage of summer storms by watching them from a porch or window (and outside when the lightning stops).
 Measure the rain fall, collect hail, and count the lightning strikes and thunder booms.
 Talk about the clouds and how the air feels before, after, and during a storm.